frc6908/JavaForBeginners/README.md

 # JavaForBeginners
-Java programming course for new members to become well-versed in the language
+Java programming resource for prospective programmers to become well-versed in the language.

+Although geared towards prospective programmers on FRC Team 6908 Infuzed, **JavaForBeginners** is a community resource for all who are interested in programming.
+Share this with anyone curious about coding!

 # Contributing to the repository
 * Fork the repository